SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The majority of the park is owned by the city, except the summit where the concrete cross sits.
 Visitors are welcome to hike or visit the cross anytime between 6 am and 10 pm.

-Even though there is only about a mile of trails in the park, you will find you will get a good workout and, possibly if you don't pay attention, lost.
+Even though there is only about a mile of trails in the park, you'll find you will get a good workout, and possibly even lost if you don't pay attention.
 Many of the trails include several stone and wooden steps that take you up to the summit.

 Stairs to the trails